apjanke/octave-tablicious/docs/index.md

 This is the documentation site for Tablicious.

-Tablicious is a package for GNU Octave that provides implementations of `table` arrays, `datetime`, `string`, `categorical`, and some other related stuff.
+Tablicious is a package for GNU Octave that provides relational data structures for Octave.
+It includes implementations of `table` arrays, `datetime`, `string`, `categorical`, and some other related stuff.
+You can think of it as "pandas for Octave".

 ## User Documentation